lynnemunini/safecity-analysis/README.md

 ## 📈 Results

 The analysis performed on the data revealed interesting insights into crime patterns in the city of Nairobi.
-We were able to identify the most common types of crimes reported, the areas with the highest crime rates, and the demographic profiles of victims and suspects.
-Based on the analysis, we also made predictions about future crime trends.
+I was able to identify the most common types of crimes reported.
+Additionally, I was able to predict the likelihood of crimes happening in specific locations.

 ## 📚 Repository Structure